Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

 The Unfavourite: He sees himself as such.
 He definitely doesn't fit the ideal of Asgard the way Thor does, but Odin repeatedly assures him "you are my son" and had great plans for him just as he did for Thor.
 He hoped that Loki would pioneer a lasting peace and friendship between Asgard and Jotunheim instead of the fragile truce present at the time.

-Used to Be a Sweet Kid: The scene with young Loki shows him and Thor being absolutely adorable as they listen to Odin telling them a story about the war with the Jotnar.
+Used to Be a Sweet Kid: The scene with young Loki shows him and Thor being absolutely adorable as they listen to Odin telling them a story about the war with the Jotuns.

-Starting around the time he discovers he is a Frost Giant, and getting progressively worse throughout the rest of Thor.
+Starting around the time he discovers he's a Frost Giant, and getting progressively worse throughout the rest of Thor.
 This does not make him less effective, however - his growing insanity coupled with his deadly cunning only makes him more dangerous.

 Waif-Fu: A borderline male example—he's played by 6' 2", ordinarily-slender Tom Hiddleston, but made up and costumed to look outright skinny—and still capable of at least briefly beating his beefy brother in combat (including, notably, using his father's scepter/spear as a pole to propel his body around in order to increase his momentum for a kick in the face).